NadaTO/dsq_hackathon/README.md

 After following this section a team will have their own Ethereum wallet with ether and XBR tokens, which are necessary for the participation of the hackathon.
 The major steps are:
 1. Setup Metamask
 2. Request Ether & XBR
-3. Open Payment Channel
+3. Open Seller Channel
+4. Open Buyer Channel

 ### 1.1 Setup Metamask
+Two of your team members will have to follow this.
+One of them will be the master wallet for your team used for the scoring of the hackathon and the other represents the persona interested in your service.
+The keys created in the following steps are very important.
+Do not lose them or the passwords securing them.
 1. Metamask is a light client for Ethereum.
 It allows for creation and managing of Ethereum wallets.
 Metamask is a browser extension, using Chrome, Firefox, Opera or Brave install Metamask from: https://metamask.io/
 2. Once Metamask is installed it will prompt you to import or create new wallet, choose create new wallet, and choose a password for the new wallet.
 3. Metamask uses a seedphrase to derive private/public key pairs (an Ethereum wallet is a private/public key pair).
 Use the default seedphrase that is provided by Metamask, but copy it somewhere as in the next step you are required to input the seedphrase once again for confirmation.
 4. Once the wallet is created open Metamask by clicking at the browser extension situated on the toolbar on the top right.
-By default Metamask uses Ethereum Main Network, change this by clicking on the label, from the dropdown choose Ropsten Test Network.
+By default Metamask uses Ethereum Main Network, change this by clicking on the label and from the dropdown choose Custom RPC.
+Enter a Name you like and `http://continental1.crossbario.com:1545` as New RPC URL.
+Everything else can be left blank.

 ### 1.2 Request Ether & XBR
 1. Click the menu icon in Metamask and click add new token